microsoft/FlowSim/README.md

 ## Tests

 Tests are located in the `tests` directory.
-To execute tests, run `pytest <test file>` to generate results.
+To execute tests, run `pytest <test file>` in the project root folder to generate results.